Soy Sauce Noodles

 In a bowl, add Oyster sauce, Sesame seed oil, Dark soy sauce, Rice vinegar, and Brown sugar, then mix.
 Add olive oil to a pan and sauté the garlic, leeks, carrot, and onion on medium-low heat for five minutes.
 Add 400 ml of water to a pot and bring to a boil.
 Cook the noodles for two minutes on medium-high heat.

-Drizzle olive oil over the ribeye steak, then add garlic powder, salt, and ground black pepper.
-Add 1 teaspoon of the marinade to the steak and cook.
-The steak will take only 5 minutes to cook fully on medium-low heat.
-Gently toss to combine, then cook for 2 more minutes, stirring continuously.
+Drizzle olive oil over the ribeye steak.
+Then add garlic powder, salt, and ground black pepper.
+Use 1 teaspoon of marinade on the steak and cook it.
+It will take about 5 minutes to cook fully on medium-low heat.
+Gently toss to mix everything, then cook for 2 more minutes while stirring continuously.
+Soy sauce noodles is a simple dish that combines the rich flavor of soy sauce with the sweetness and freshness of sautéed vegetables.
+This mix creates a delicious combination that satisfies your taste.

 How do you store Soy sauce noodles?